 This bill is a modified version of the Uniform Collaborative Law Act as approved in 2009, and amended in 2010, by the Uniform Law Commission.
-To date, sixteen states and the District of Columbia have adopted the Act, by statute or court rule, and this year two states have introduced the Act and a third has proposed adoption of the Act by court rule.
+To date, seventeen states and the District of Columbia have adopted the Act, by statute or court rule.